SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 =====

 In Swift, there are two kinds of types: named types and compound types.
-A :newTerm:`named type` is a type that can be given a particular name when it is defined.
+A :newTerm:`named type` is a type that can be given a particular name when it's defined.
 Named types include classes, structures, enumerations, and protocols.
 For example,
 instances of a user-defined class named ``MyClass`` have the type ``MyClass``.